 My book considers Heaven’s Gate’s history, social structure, practices, beliefs, and worldview.
 It argues that major American religious forces such as Evangelical Christianity, the New Age movement, and spiritual seeking shaped Heaven’s Gate, and that the suicides must be read within the context of American religion.
 The book analyzes the historical origin of the movement, the backgrounds of its founders, social contexts of those who joined and left, the specific forms of Biblical interpretation or hermeneutics that members employed, religious practices developed by adherents, and the reasons that Heaven’s Gate ended as it did.
 Finally, it argues that for all its seemingly oddness, Heaven’s Gate reflects American society by revealing some of the same forces at play in bigger, more recognizable, more publicly accepted religions.

-The book is grounded in fifteen years of research, and offers my analysis of the group’s origins, history, beliefs, practices, and the reasons for its demise.
+The book is grounded in two decades of research, and offers my analysis of the group’s origins, history, beliefs, practices, and the reasons for its demise.
 I based the research on both archival materials and interviews with ex-members.
 It is the first academic monograph published on Heaven’s Gate.

 "A dramatic and engaging story.
 The writing is crisp and clear, and the argument, particularly about the indebtedness of Heaven’s Gate to the Bible and Christianity, as well as to New Age and UFO milieux, is well-articulated and persuasive.
 Zeller effectively captures the particularity of the members of Heaven’s Gate, why they thought and acted as they did, and what led them to the fateful decisions to take their own lives.
 In the process he rescues them from being dismissed as mindless 'cult members' and makes understanding them both more challenging and more rewarding.
 This volume should become the standard reference on Heaven’s Gate."